-- 1. Mr. Vinodkumar Vithaldasji Saraf (DIN: 00012034), Non-executive director has resigned from the directorship of the company w.e.f.
-11th March, 2023. - 2.
-Mr. Anurag Saraf (DIN: 00009631), Non-executive director has resigned from the directorship of the company w.e.f.
-13th March, 2023. - 3.
-Mr. K. Jayabharat Reddy (DIN: 00038342), Non-executive Independent director has resigned from the directorship of the company w.e.f.
-14th September, 2023. - Mr. K. L. Mehrotra (DIN: 00062172), Non-executive Independent director has ceased from the directorship of the company w.e.f.
-9th October, 2023. - 5.
-The details of familiarization program imparted to Independent Directors are disclosed in the Website of the company www.facoralloys.in. - 6.
-During the period under review i.e. as on 31st March, 2023, no Independent Director of the Company has resigned before the expiry of his term of appointment.
-Based on the declarations received from the Independent Directors, the Board of Directors has confirmed that they meet the criteria of independence as mentioned under Section 149 of the Act and Regulation 16(1)(b) of the SEBI Listing Regulations and that they are independent of the Management. - 7.
-During the Financial Year ended 31st March 2023, five Board Meetings were held on 13/05/2022, 29/07/2022, 09/11/2022, 09/02/2023 and 21/03/2023.
-The gap between two Meetings did not exceed 120 days and the Meetings were conducted in compliance with all applicable laws.
-The necessary quorum was present for all the Board Meetings. - 8.
-The agenda was circulated well in advance to the Board/Committee Members along with comprehensive background information forming part of the agenda to enable the Board and Committees to arrive at appropriate decisions. - 9.
-As on March 31, 2023, all the Board Members and Senior Management of the Company have affirmed compliance with their respective Codes of Conduct.
-A declaration to this effect duly signed by the Managing Director & CEO forms part of this Report.
-The Company has also received a confirmation from the Non-Executive Directors and Independent Directors regarding compliance of the Code for the year under review. - 10.
+- 1. Mr. R.K.
+Saraf (DIN: 00006102), Chairman & Managing Director has resigned from the directorship of the company w.e.f.
+5th April, 2024. - Mr. Ashim Saraf (DIN: 00009581), Non-executive director has resigned from the directorship of the company w.e.f.
+4th April, 2024. - 3.
+The details of familiarization program imparted to Independent Directors are disclosed in the Website of the company www.facoralloys.in. - 4.
+During the period under review i.e. as on 31st March, 2024, no Independent Director of the Company has resigned before the expiry of his term of appointment.
+Based on the declarations received from the Independent Directors, the Board of Directors has confirmed that they meet the criteria of independence as mentioned under Section 149 of the Act and Regulation 16(1)(b) of the SEBI Listing Regulations and that they are independent of the Management. - During the Financial Year ended 31st March 2024, six Board Meetings were held on 17/05/2023, 12/10/2023, 14/11/2023, 02/12/2023, 16/01/2024 and 14/02/2024.
+The necessary quorum was present for all the Board Meetings.
+The gap between two Meetings exceeded beyond 120 days which was in violation of the applicable laws. - 6.
+The agenda was circulated well in advance to the Board/Committee Members along with comprehensive background information forming part of the agenda to enable the Board and Committees to arrive at appropriate decisions. - 7.
+As on March 31, 2024, all the Board Members and Senior Management of the Company have affirmed compliance with their respective Codes of Conduct.
+A declaration to this effect duly signed by the Whole-time Director forms part of this Report.
+The Company has also received a confirmation from the Non-Executive Directors and Independent Directors regarding compliance of the Code for the year under review. - 8.
 Criteria for evaluation of individual Directors include aspects such as attendance and contribution at the Board/ Committee Meetings.
-Criteria for evaluation of the Committees of the Board are broadly based on the Guidance Note on Board Evaluation issued by SEBI which inter alia, included a questionnaire on the structure of Board,

-Meetings of the Board and the functions of Board and Management after considering aspects of the Board's composition, functioning, obligations and governance.
-In terms of the requirement of the Act and the SEBI Listing Regulations, during the year under review, the Board has carried out an annual performance evaluation of its own performance, performance of the Directors as well as the evaluation of the working of its Committees.

-- 11. The Company is engaged in Iron and Steel Industry.
-It is having a manufacturing unit with facilities to manufacturing of ferro alloys. - 12.
+Criteria for evaluation of the Committees of the Board are broadly based on the Guidance Note on Board Evaluation issued by SEBI which inter alia, included a questionnaire on the structure of Board, Meetings of the Board and the functions of Board and Management after considering aspects of the Board's composition, functioning, obligations and governance.
+In terms of the requirement of the Act and the SEBI Listing Regulations, during the year under review, the Board has carried out an annual performance evaluation of its own performance, performance of the Directors as well as the evaluation of the working of its Committees. - 9.
+The Company is engaged in Iron and Steel Industry.
+It is having a manufacturing unit with facilities to manufacturing of ferro alloys. - 10.
 The list of core skills/ expertise/ competencies identified by the Board of Directors as required in the context of its aforesaid business for it to function effectively and those actually available with the Board are as follows: